NREL/bifacial_radiance/README.md

 ## Usage

-Check out the Jupyter Tutorial Notebooks to see detailed examples of the capacities of bifacial_radiance.
+Check out the [Jupyter Tutorial Notebooks](docs/tutorials/) to see detailed examples of the capacities of bifacial_radiance.
-The Intro examples in the readthedocs documentation also provide a good starting point.
+The [Intro examples](https://bifacial-radiance.readthedocs.io/en/latest/introexamples.html) and the [readthedocs documentation](https://bifacial-radiance.readthedocs.io) also provide a good starting point.

 ## Contributing